plone/training/manual/_sources/zpt.txt

       permission="zope2.View"
       />

-use it the template:
+Reuse the macro it in the template ``demoview.pt``:

 .. code-block:: html

         <div metal:use-macro="view/context/@@ploneconf.site.macros/my_macro">
-            the macro
+            Instead of this the content of the macro will appear...
         </div>